Put a Skilled and Trial-Proven Attorney in Your Corner

-A conviction for any kind of a theft crime can have significant long-term consequences in addition to possible incarceration and fines.
+Petit is used to describe crimes that are figuratively small or minor in nature.
+Petit theft crimes (also commonly referred to as petty theft) may not sound as severe as criminal charges for grand theft, but a conviction for any kind of a theft crime can have significant long-term consequences, in addition to possible incarceration and fines.
 Theft convictions can create substantial hardships for individuals when seeking employment or applying for any kind of loans or lines of credit.

 If you have been arrested for any kind of alleged petty theft offense, you will want to seek legal representation as soon as possible.
-The Hoffman Firm aggressively defends clients accused of theft crimes throughout Miami-Dade County, including such communities as South Miami, Opa-locka, Miami Beach, Hialeah, and several others.
+The Hoffman Firm aggressively defends clients accused of theft crimes throughout Miami and Fort Lauderdale.

 Petty theft crimes are typically classified based on the value of the property that was allegedly stolen.
 Under Florida Statute § 812.014, petit theft is generally any offense in which the value of the property allegedly stolen is less than $300.

-Depending on the specific value of the property involved, an alleged offender could face either one of the following charges:
+Depending on the specific value of the property involved, an alleged offender could face:

-If an alleged offender has been previously convicted two or more times for any theft offense, a petit theft offense becomes a third-degree felony.
-A conviction is punishable by up to five years in prison and/or a fine of up to $5,000.
+If an alleged offender has been previously convicted two or more times for any theft offense, a petit theft offense becomes a third degree felony.
+A conviction is punishable by up to 5 years in prison and/or a fine of up to $5,000.

-Furthermore, certain types of stolen items may be classified as grand theft of the third degree (also a third-degree felony), even if the actual value might fall within the parameters of an offense that would otherwise be a petit theft crime.
-Under Florida Statute § 812.014(2)(c), stolen property that automatically becomes third-degree grand theft includes:
+Furthermore, certain types of stolen items may be classified as grand theft of the third degree (also a third degree felony), even if the actual value might fall within the parameters of an offense that would otherwise be a petit theft crime.

 - Property taken from a designated construction site identified by the posting of a sign as provided for in Florida Statute § 810.09(2)(d);